MeituPic: History

-Meitu Xiu Xiu was created in March 2013 by Wu Xinhong, the CEO of Meitu.
-It was one of the apps from China.
-Meitu is a photo-centered app developer, which is founded in 2008 in Xiamen.
-Currently, the major revenue source of Meitu is advertising and it is making a small number of profits, disclosed by the CEO.
-The company was backed by Cai Wensheng, a well-known angel investor.
-The app has 52 million active daily users and 270 million monthly active users.
+Meitu's PC version was created in 2008 by Wu Xinhong, the CEO of Meitu.
+In 2013, its mobile version became one of the first must-have mobile apps in China.
+Meitu, Inc. is a photo and video-centered app developer, which was founded in 2008 in Xiamen.
+Currently, the major revenue source of Meitu is premium subscription.
+Meitu, Inc. was initially funded by Cai Wensheng, a well-known angel investor.
+The company has an approximately 250 million monthly active users globally.

 Function

 Edit

 MeituPic provides a number of photo-editing tools.
-The major functions are Auto enhance, Edit, Enhance, Filters, Frames, Magic Brush, Mosaic, Text and Blur.
+The major functions are auto enhance, edit, enhance, filters, frames, magic brush, mosaic, text, and blur.

-Auto enhance focuses on the nature of photos taken, while Edit includes functions of cropping, rotation, sharpening and adjustment of ratio.
+Auto enhance focuses on the nature of photos taken, while Edit includes functions of cropping, rotation, sharpening, and adjustment of ratio.
 For Enhance, users can apply slight adjustment on the photo by controlling the levels of brightness, contrast, colour temperature, saturation, highlight, shadow and smart light.
-Major types of filters are LOMO, Beauty, Style as well as Art.
-Different frames can be chosen from Poster, Simple and Fantasy.
-Magic Brush provides a great variety of brushes with different colours and patterns for users to decorate the photos.
+Major types of filters are LOMO, beauty, style as well as art.
+Different frames can be chosen from poster, simple, and fantasy.
+Magic brush provides a great variety of brushes with different colours and patterns for users to decorate the photos.
 Mosaic brush enables users to cover certain parts of the photo.
 Texts can be added to the photo.
 Choices of different bubbles, font as well as style of words are available.
 Blurring effect is also available to make the photo less distinct and clear.